 When speaking of what is a panic attack caused by, psychological factors need to be mentioned.
 Some speak of them as causes, others as risk factors, but undoubtedly, they are impactful contributors.
 Here are some typical psychological factors to keep in mind:

 - Traumatic experiences.
-Surviving a traumatic event like sexual assault, a major accident, or being a victim of childhood abuse can be linked to panic attack experiences.
-Being in a triggering situation (something that reminds you of a traumatic experience) can lead to a panic attack.
-In this context, a panic attack might be a symptom of post-traumatic stress disorder (PTSD).
+Surviving a traumatic event, such as sexual assault, a major accident, or childhood abuse, can be linked to experiencing panic attacks.
+Being in a triggering situation—anything that reminds you of the trauma—can lead to a sudden episode.
+Understanding what causes a panic attack in these circumstances is important, as it can help identify connections to past trauma and provide insight into managing these episodes.
+In this context, a panic attack might also be a symptom of post-traumatic stress disorder (PTSD), highlighting the need for appropriate support and treatment.

 - High levels of stress.
 Significant stressors, like major life changes (getting a divorce or becoming a parent) or negative life events (death in the family), can also be related to panic attacks.
 Fear and anxiety are normal reactions to these events, but if they happen suddenly, at high intensity, and are accompanied by physical symptoms, you might be experiencing a panic attack.